imohitmayank/a_lazy_data_science_guide/docs/deep_learning/deep_learning_snippets.md

 Deep Learning Snippets
 =========================

-Sharing some of the most widely used and still not *famous* Deep Learning snippets.
+Sharing some of the most widely used and still not *famous* Deep Learning snippets. :smile:

 ## Callbacks